Linear Clock: Solar

 However, something about its display didn’t feel right.
 By definition, a day begins at midnight, but it didn’t match my experience of a day to wake up early and have the clock tell me a quarter to a third of the day had already passed.
 I would have preferred to have something based on sunrise and sunset.

 In the COVID lockdown of 2020, I had the time to revisit the project.
 Building on my previous experience, I designed and built a hardware and software device that uses a GNSS receiver to compute time relative to sunrise and sunset.
-Since it derives time from the satellite signal, it never needs to be set, or ever adjusted for daylight saving time.
+Since it derives time and location from the satellite signal, it never needs to be set, or ever adjusted for daylight saving time.
 I also refined the physical design with a walnut and maple enclosure cut on a laser engraver and CNC router, and then finished by traditional woodshop techniques.

 The sunset indicator was immediately interesting.
 Days are longer in the summer and shorter in the winter, but I never quantified it for myself.
 How might I plan my day differently with a clear indicator of the balance available between daytime and nighttime hours?